proglang/ldgv/README-networking.md

 It would also be possible to use a Response to the NewValue message, to signal that the Value got acknowledged, but I decided to split this process into two messages, since the acknowledging can take long time, compared to other messages.

 ## A communication example
-In the [communication example](README-networking-communication-example.md) gives a concrete example of the communication protocol.
+The [communication example](README-networking-communication-example.md) gives a concrete example of the communication protocol.

 # Serializing and Sending Messages
 The logical messages are serialized first, then are sent either using a fast protocol, which reuses existing connections or a stateless protocol, which was primary used during development as a fallback when the fast protocol wasn't working yet.